ADGEfficiency/adgefficiency.github.io/_posts/2018-01-11-four-inconvenient-truths-clean-energy-transition.md

 ### The Second Inconvenient Truth - Energy transitions are additive

 **Of the Four Truths, this is the most inconvenient**.
 Each transition increases the amount and quality of energy we use.
-But each time we transition we don’t replace old energy sources - we add new energy sources on top. **Older technologies take a long time to go away**.
+But each time we transition we don’t replace old energy sources - we add new energy sources on top. **Older fuels take a long time to go away**.
 We are still building coal-fired generation today and are recklessly likely to for a long time.

 Figure 1 shows the history of US primary fuel consumption.
 US coal consumption has risen all the way through to the start of the 21st century.
 Each new fuel has not displaced coal, instead they add to an existing and increasing coal consumption.

 ![Figure 1]({{ "/assets/four_truths_transitions/fig1.png"}})
 **Figure 1 - U.S. Primary Energy Use over time in Quads from 1800 to the present by source - [US Department of Energy Quadrennial Technology Review 2015](https://energy.gov/sites/prod/files/2015/09/f26/Quadrennial-Technology-Review-2015_0.pdf)**

-As global energy demand increases, renewables are already a significant part of the marginal increase.
-But it’s the older fossil fuel generation that needs to go - history shows us that this doesn’t happen quickly.
+Renewables already make up a significant part of generation we are building to supply our increased energy demand.
+But it’s the older fossil fuel generation that also need to be cleaned up - history shows us this doesn’t happen quickly.

 Improvements in technology, building of supply chains and know-how mean that mature technologies are often efficient, cheap to build and cheap to maintain.
-Having a track record of performance and low variance lifecycle costs also makes older technologies more attractive to investors.
+Having a track record of economic performance also makes older technologies more attractive to investors.

 Diesel generators (an 1890’s technology) are a great example of this.
 Diesel generators are reasonably efficient, quick and cheap to build with a well-understood maintenance schedule.
 They continue to be built on the kW to multi MW scales.